 Kids who receive hot tech gadgets and mobile devices as gifts need to be taught to keep them in their possession at all times.
 Not only is losing a device a total waste of money, but it’s a threat to your privacy and personal security.
 Teach your kids how much personal information is stored on a device at any time and the importance of knowing where their mobile devices are (this is great practice for when they eventually have to keep up with their own set of car keys)!
 It’s a good idea to install an app that can help you locate a missing device – and one that allows for remote wipe is even better!
 Make sure your kids have lock screens enabled on any device with a screen.

 Technology and the internet are such integral parts of our lives that we can no longer think of things in terms of the “cyber” world and the “real” world.
-They one and the same.
+They are one and the same.
 Money we make in the “real” world gets managed in the “cyber” world.
 Things we say in the “cyber” world can come back to haunt us in the “real” world.
-Kids need to understand that just because there is a screen separating the two that they need to be treated the same.
+Kids need to understand that even though there is a screen separating the two, they still need to be aware and cautious with both.
 Ask them to consider their online actions in terms of the “real” world before doing them.
 If it’s not something they would feel comfortable saying or doing in front of someone (like you!) in the “real” world, then they shouldn’t do it online.

 Here’s to a safe and secure holiday season!

 - Here I Am: My Unexpected InfoSec Career Path - May 30, 2017